Sternberg peer review controversy: The peer review process

 Doubts were raised whether the reviewers were evolutionary biologists.
 According to an article by the Society of Academic Authors Meyer said the article grew out of a presentation he made at a conference attended by Richard Sternberg where they discussed the possibility of a paper for society's journal.
 Observers have pointed to affiliations that in most circumstances would have disqualified Sternberg from reviewing an article on intelligent design.
 They note that Sternberg is a Fellow of the International Society for Complexity, Information and Design, a Discovery Institute-affiliated group dedicated to promoting intelligent design.
 Sternberg is also a signatory of the Discovery Institute's A Scientific Dissent From Darwinism statement "We are skeptical of claims for the ability of random mutation and natural selection to account for the complexity of life.
 Careful examination of the evidence for Darwinian theory should be encouraged."

 Sternberg claims to have also checked with a Council member and to have followed the standard practice for peer review:

 Three reviewers responded and were willing to review the paper; all are experts in relevant aspects of evolutionary and molecular biology and hold full-time faculty positions in major research institutions, one at an Ivy League university, another at a major North American public university, a third on a well-known overseas research faculty.
 There was substantial feedback from reviewers to the author, resulting in significant changes to the paper.
 The reviewers did not necessarily agree with Dr. Meyer's arguments or his conclusion but all found the paper meritorious and concluded that it warranted publication...four well-qualified biologists with five PhDs in relevant disciplines were of the professional opinion that the paper was worthy of publication.

 Of the four "well-qualified biologists with five PhDs" Sternberg identifies, one was Sternberg himself, contributing his double doctorate to the total he cited.
 Sternberg's claim of following proper peer review procedures directly contradicts the published public statement of his former employer, the publisher of the journal, that the proper procedures were not followed resulting in the article's retraction.
 In previous years the Proceedings of the Biological Society of Washington had published yearly lists of all the people who had served as peer reviewers.
 That list is absent for 2004, the year of the incident.
 Sternberg has repeatedly refused to identify the three "well-qualified biologists", citing personal concerns over professional repercussions for them.
+The Office of Special Counsel determined that Sternberg complied with all editorial requirements of the Proceedings and that the Meyer article was properly peer reviewed by renowned scientists.